 Interceptors

-Refer to Interceptors to learn more.
+- Refer to Interceptors to learn more.

-Interceptors Main Screen
+Main Screen

-Interceptors Grid
+Interceptors grid

-| Field | Definition |
+| Field | Description |

 |---|---|

-| Display Name | A user-friendly name of the interceptor (e.g. "PII Information Remover"). |
+| Display Name | Name of the interceptor displayed on UI (e.g. "PII Information Remover"). |

-| Description | A brief summary of what this interceptor does and any parameters it uses (e.g. BLACKLIST=bar or Logs request/response payloads). |
+| Description | Brief summary of what this interceptor does and any parameters it uses (e.g. BLACKLIST=bar or Logs request/response payloads). |

-| ID | A unique identifier for the interceptor (e.g. reject-blacklisted-words, audit-logger).
+| ID | Unique identifier for the interceptor (e.g. reject-blacklisted-words, audit-logger).
 This key is used when you attach it to a Model or Application. |

-| Source | Interceptor's Adapter ID, Interceptor Container Id or Completion Endpoint URL, depending on the choice of the Source Type. |
+| Source | Identifier of the interceptor source: Interceptor's Template, Interceptor Container Id or Completion Endpoint URL, depending on the choice of the Source Type. |

-| Author | Contains information about the interceptor's author. |
+| Author | Information about the interceptor's author. |

 Create